GStreamer/gstreamer/Basic+tutorial+11+Debugging+tools.markdown

 programs like [GraphViz](http://www.graphviz.org), that describe the topology of your pipeline, along with the caps negotiated in each link.

-This is also very handy when using all-in-one elements like `playbin2` or `uridecodebin`, which instantiate several elements inside them.
+This is also very handy when using all-in-one elements like `playbin` or `uridecodebin`, which instantiate several elements inside them.
 Use the `.dot` files to learn what pipeline they have created inside (and learn a bit of GStreamer along the way).